aliciasillers/PacBio-Methylation-Data-Project-Documentation/PacBio-Primrose-in-Ubuntu.md

 ## PacBio CpG Tools

 Official documentation: https://github.com/PacificBiosciences/pb-CpG-tools

+The purpose of PacBio CpG tools is to quantify CpG methylation in particular.
+Other DNA methylation contexts will be ignored.
+The output will have a row of data for each CpG site in the read.

 In order to start using PacBio CpG tools, there are some files you will need to obtain.
 You can use the code below to download these files, which will show up in a directory called pb-CpG-tools.

 ```bash